Fall 2017 - Professors Luis Amaral and Adam Pah

 Restrictions: Intended primarily for undergraduate students.
 Other students must contact the instructor.
 Students will need an up-to-date laptop running Linux, OS X, or Windows 7 or higher.
 Chromebooks will not be permitted.
 Prior to the start of the course, students must install several packages and verify that they run properly in their machine.

 Texts: Lecture materials are available online.

-Requirements: There will be 8 homework assignments involving the writing of Python code for solving specific problems.
+Requirements: There will be about 6 homework assignments involving the writing of Python code for solving specific problems.
 Students’ solutions will be uploaded to a server where they will be unit tested.
-There will also be a final group project that will be completed outside of instruction hours.
 All students will be expected to attend lectures and complete in class assignments.